 Class of 2012

 Christine Scippa Bhasin is an Adjunct Assistant Professor of Theatre & History at The College of William & Mary.
 Her research examines the theatrical performances of cloistered women in sixteenth- and seventeenth-century Venetian convents.

-La Donna L. Forsgren is an Assistant Professor in the Department of Film, Television, and Theatre at the University of Notre Dame.
-She received a 2010-2011 dissertation fellowship from the Consortium for Diversity at Liberal Arts Colleges.
-She is the 2016 recipient of the Robert A. Schanke Theatre Research Award and Associate Conference Planner for the Mid America Theatre Conference.
-She is the author of In Search of Our Warrior Mothers: Women Dramatists of the Black Arts Movement (Northwestern UP 2018).
+La Donna L. Forsgren is an Associate Professor in the Department of Film, Television, and Theatre at the University of Notre Dame.
+She is the author of Sistuhs in the Struggle: An Oral History of Black Arts Movement Theatre and Performance (Northwestern UP 2020) and In Search of Our Warrior Mothers: Women Dramatists of the Black Arts Movement (Northwestern UP 2018).
+She is the recipient of the 2016 Robert A. Schanke Theatre Research Award and serves as Vice President/Conference Planner for the Mid-America Theatre Conference.

 Class of 2011

 Adrian Curtin is Senior Lecturer and Director of Education in the Drama Department of the University of Exeter.
 He is the author of Avant-Garde Theatre Sound: Staging Sonic Modernity (Palgrave 2014, winner of the 2015 TaPRA Early Career Research Prize) and Death in Modern Theatre: Stages of Mortality (Manchester University Press, 2019).
 He is co-founder and co-convener of the Sound, Voice, & Music TaPRA working group and principal investigator of the AHRC-funded research network Representing ‘Classical Music’ in the Twenty-First Century.

 Nathan Hedman is an Assistant Professor of English and Theatre at High Point University.
 His research interests include performance and philosophy, secularity, religion, Enlightenment and Romantic Theatres, and Aesthetic Theory.